liberto/evo/README.md

 # evo
-A library that handles generations and mating for your evolutionary algorithm
+A library that handles parts of your evolutionary algorithm, including mating and instantiating generations.

+More documentation forthcoming